Learning to Soar: Bozeman Hawks reaching even higher heights collegiately

 Things started rolling from there.

-“Camille had set this school record at (5 foot, 8 inches) which is a pretty good record.
+“Camille had set this school record at (5 feet, 8 inches), which is a pretty good record.
 It was one that I thought that's going to stand for a long time.
-Lucy comes in like the next year, and jumps 5-10.”
-Cole said.
+Lucy comes in like the next year, and jumps 5-10," Cole said.
 “She hadn't jumped very much either and so she came and started flying.

-Head coach Blaine Pedersen is quick to credit Cole with being able to help jumpers refine their abilities in a highly technical event.
+Pedersen is quick to credit Cole with helping jumpers refine their abilities in a highly technical event.

-It’s a group whose continued success Pedersen continues to use an example for the rest of his team.
+It’s a group whose continued success Pedersen uses an example for the rest of his team.

 “Track and field is an individual sport, and what you put into it is what you get out,” Pedersen said.
 “Each one of these high jumpers that we've had come through in the last handful of years have had put a lot of work in and have really worked to be as good as they are.

-“When you can point to Hannah and say this is one of the top 50 high jumpers in the country is on our team.
-That's wild.
-And you go back to like Lucy, with her 5-10 jumps I think she was 12th or 15th in the nation.
-So when you have those athletes on the team, you say guys, we've got something really special here.”
+“When you can point to Hannah and say, 'This is one of the top 50 high jumpers in the country on our team', that's wild.
+And you go back to like Lucy, with her 5-10 jumps, I think she was 12th or 15th in the nation.
+So when you have those athletes on the team, you say, 'Guys, we've got something really special here'.”

-But perhaps one of the most unique attributes of the group as a whole is that their high school performances have not necessarily been an indication of long term success.
+But perhaps one of the most unique attributes of the group is that high school performances have not necessarily been an indication of long-term success.

-Only Landon and Schonhoff have actually won state high school titles, but Corbett, Overby and Bahn have pushed their careers up to even higher heights as collegians.
+Only Landon and Schonhoff have won state high school titles.
+Corbett, Overby and Bahn have pushed their careers up to even higher heights as collegians.

 “I think they know that just because you don't win it at the end is not everything,” Cole said.
 “They liked the sport and so not winning a state championship didn't haunt them and that's okay.
 They had a good perspective, and they still like doing what they're doing, and they're good at it.
 Once you have that, I think it leads to other good things.”